-D. Reporting
+C. Reporting

-1. Annual Performance Reports.
-Grantees must submit annual performance reports to the field office or area ONAP.
-These progress reports must include financial reports (SF-269A) and a Logic Model (HUD-96010) showing achievements to date against outputs and outcomes proposed in the application and approved by HUD.
-A narrative describing milestones, work plan progress, and problems encountered and methods used to address the problems to support the data in the Logic Model is optional.
+- 1. Annual Performance Reports.
+NOTE: Effective October 1, 2009, the new Federal Financial Report, SF-425, will replace the SF-269 and SF-269-A. Grantees must submit annual performance reports to the field office or area ONAP.
+These progress reports must include financial reports SF-425) and an eLogic ModelTM (HUD-96010) showing achievements to date against outputs and outcomes proposed in the application and approved by HUD.
+Before adding new outputs or outcomes, please CAREFULLY review the options given in the drop-down menus.
+HUD intends that most of the eligible program activities and overall outcomes will be represented already.
+A narrative describing milestones, progress towards goals, and problems encountered and methods used to address the problems to support the data in the eLogic Model is optional.
 HUD anticipates that some of the reporting of financial status and grant performance will be through electronic or Internet-based submissions.
-Grantees must use quantifiable data to measure performance against goals and objectives outlined in their work plan.
+Grantees must use quantifiable data to measure performance against goals and objectives.
 Performance reports are due to the field office on January 31 of each year.
-If reports are not received by the due date, grant funds will be suspended until reports are received.
-For FY 2008, HUD is considering a new concept for the Logic Model.
-The new concept is a Return on
+If reports are not received by the due date, grant funds will be suspended until reports are received. - 2.
+Final Report.
+All grantees must submit a final report to their local field office or area ONAP that will include a financial report (SF-425A) and a final eLogic Model.
+A narrative describing milestones, progress towards goals, and problems encountered and methods used to address the problems to support the data in the eLogic Model is optional.
+Grantees must use quantifiable data to measure performance against goals and objectives.
+The financial report must contain a summary of all expenditures made from the beginning of the grant agreement to the end of the grant agreement and must include any unexpended balances.
+The final report is due to the field office 90 days after the termination of the grant agreement.